anton-bannykh/kotlin-native/OBJC_INTEROP.md

 </div>

-That will force the Obj-C header to mark `myVal` as non-null.
+That will force the Objective-C header to mark `myVal` as non-null.

 #### Variance